-- Individual Health Screening Tool - Campus Reorientation Module on Brightspace - Detailed discussion with their line manager to establish next steps and return to work planning - Access to the overarching BU return to campus risk assessment (this document) - Frequently Asked Questions and detailed guidelines for staff and line managers about returning to campus - Management of a Covid-19 outbreak campus or locality (included in FAQs)
+- Individual Health Screening Tool - Campus Reorientation Module on Brightspace - Detailed discussion with their line manager to establish next steps and return to workplanning - Access to the overarching BU return to campus risk assessment (this document) - Frequently Asked Questions and detailed guidelines for staff and line managers about returning to campus - Management of a Covid-19 outbreak campus or locality (included in FAQs)

 As the weeks unfold and changes are made to Government guidance, we will ensure all elements of this risk assessment are reviewed, monitored for successful implementation and amended/updated where required.
 The approval box below indicates and confirms support from UET and our recognised trade unions - UCU and UNISON.
+This risk assessment was also approved by the Health & Safety Executive during a routine visit to campus on 9 December 2020.

-Approval Approval = Declaration by Chair of the Covid-19 H&S Committee on behalf of staff and Trade Union representatives I confirm that this is a suitable & sufficient risk assessment for the activities identified and that all residual risks can be reduced to as low as is reasonably practicable.
-Signed Signed Print name David Reeve Date 23.07.20 Declaration by COO: I confirm this assessm Declaration by COO: I confirm this assessment has been completed in liaison with local senior managers and is therefore approved as a basis upon which work can begin to re-open campus, taking account of additional local information, training and information as required.
-Signed Signed Print name Jim Andrews Date 23.07.20
+Initial Approv Initial Approval - subsequent updates to initial approval confirmed on page 2 Declaration by Chair of the Covid-19 H&S Committee on behalf of staff and Trade Union representatives I confirm that this is a suitable & sufficient risk assessment for the activities identified and that all residual risks can be reduced to as low as is reasonably practicable.
+Signed Signed Print name David Reeve Date 23.07.20 Declaration by COO: I confirm this assessment has been completed in liaison with local senior managers and is therefore approved as a basis upon which work can begin to re-open campus, taking account of additional local information, training and information as required.
+Signed Jul Print name Jim Andrews Date 23.07.20